avoutic/web-framework/INSTALL.md

 composer create-project avoutic/web-framework-example
 ```

-## Installing additional prerequisites

-web-framework depends on AdoDB as the database abstraction layer.
-It will be automatically installed when you install WebFramework with composer.

 ### Postmark

 If you also want to support Postmark for assert handling and transactional mail, you should add: